-Harbour Island is a popular destination for luxury yacht charters in the Bahamas.
-Dubbed one of the “Best Bahamas Beaches” by top travel enthusiasts, experts and travel guides across the globe, Harbour Island – just a mile off the Eleuthera island – has become known for its whimsical pink sand beaches, shimmering sunsets, and calm, turquoise waters.
+Visit the pink sandy beaches on your Harbour Island yacht charter!
+Dubbed one of the “Best Bahamas Beaches” by top travel enthusiasts, experts, and travel guides across the globe, Harbour Island – just a mile off the Eleuthera island – is a popular yacht charter destination known for its whimsical pink sand beaches, shimmering sunsets, and calm, turquoise waters.

-Only three miles long and half a mile wide, Harbour Island is as quaint as it is luxurious; dotted with celeb-filled streets, bougainvillea-clad hotels, Georgian architecture and pastel shops.
+Only three miles long and half a mile wide, Harbour Island is as quaint as it is luxurious; dotted with celeb-filled streets, bougainvillea-clad hotels, Georgian architecture, and pastel shops.
 A true gem buried deep in the Bahamian tropics, Harbour Island is the perfect escape for charter guests seeking the quiet respite of a coastal paradise.
 Don’t believe us?
 Set sail to a Harbour Island yacht charter and see it for yourself.
 You’ll experience an island getaway that promises to be the vacation of your dreams.

 Pink Sands Beach of Harbour Island

 Famous for the color that gives it its name, Pink Sands Beach is home to an array of five-star resorts, natural wonders, and of course, its one-of-a-kind, coral-colored beaches – blush by day, and a vibrant, glowing pink at sunset.
-Yacht charter guests will usually find locals wading through the shoreline’s tranquil blue waters; a beautiful sight, offset by the broken shells, pieces of rock and small, nearly invisible “Foraminifera” that give Pink Sands Beach its signature color.
+Yacht charter guests will usually find locals wading through the shoreline’s tranquil blue waters; a beautiful sight, offset by the broken shells, pieces of rock, and small, nearly invisible “Foraminifera” that give Pink Sands Beach its signature color.

 As the capital of Harbour Island, Dunmore Town sits more towards the center of the island – symbolic, considering it’s also the area’s center of life.
 A quaint, but lively little town, it is distinguished by the Colonial-era clapboard houses that line its narrow streets, shaded only by the tall trees and verdant landscapes towering above.